Google Analytics Tracking Guide for Online Booking

 Once the funnel is created, you can interpret the data as follows:

-• A high drop-off between form_start and add_to_cart may mean your services aren't clear or compelling.
+• A high drop-off between select_content and add_to_cart and may mean your services aren't clear or compelling.

-• Drop-offs from form_start or begin_checkout to purchase might signal checkout hesitancy.
+• Drop-offs from add_to_cart to purchase might signal checkout hesitancy.

 • A sudden spike in completions after a change could indicate a successful optimization (like better descriptions or clearer pricing).